TGAC/grassroots-service-field-trial/readme.md

 ### Submit Field Trial Measured Variables

-A service to submit field trial measured variables
+This is a service to submit field trial measured variables.
 For each Study, you can specify the set of phenotypes that will be measured and these are called *Measured Phenotype Variables*.
 Each of these consist of unique triples (three distinct pieces of information) that define: